-Note: Cross listed as WELD 108 Transfer acceptability: CSU
+Note: Cross listed as WELD 108

 Methods and experience in defining and solving mathematical problems in industrial technology.
 Special emphasis will be given to the application of these basic processes to the solution of the unique mathematical problems encountered in the areas of architecture, automotive, drafting, machine, welding, and woodworking technology.